coolbutuseless/ggsvg/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/ggsvg/workflows/R-CMD-check/badge.svg)](https://github.com/coolbutuseless/ggsvg/actions)
 <!-- badges: end -->

-`ggsvg` is an extension to ggplot to use SVG graphics for plotted points.
+`ggsvg` is an extension to ggplot to use SVG image for plotted points.

-New aesthetics may be created on-the-fly to customise the look of the SVG via CSS or parameterised SVG (i.e. as a `{glue}` string).

-Any SVG parameter/value can be linked to the ggplot aesthetic system, and this greatly expands the expressive capability of the plotting.
-For example, it is possible to map values to *rotation* of an element.
+The SVG may be styled by either:

+-   Mapping aesthetic values to CSS.
+-   Parameterising the SVG by converting it to a [`{glue}`]()-compatible string.

 <hr />

 ### Note: `{ggsvg}` is currently undergoing rapid development.

-Keep an eye on this README and the vignettes to see examples of current usage.
+### Keep an eye on this README and the vignettes to see examples of current usage.

 <hr />

 ## What’s in the box

--   `geom_point_svg()` is equivalent to `geom_point()` except it also
+-   `geom_point_svg()` is equivalent to `geom_point()` but the glyphs
-    requires SVG text to be set (via the `svg` argument or aesthetic mapping)
+    are defined by SVG rather than points.
--   `scale_svg_default()` will assign reasonable default scales to arbitrary aesthetics which adhere to the preferred aesthetic naming scheme i.e. `[name]_[type]`
+-   `scale_svg_default()` will assign reasonable default scales to arbitrary aesthetics which adhere to the [preferred aesthetic naming scheme](#preferred)
 -   `scale_svg_*` a complete set of compatible scale functions for controlling the mapping of values to arbitrary named aesthetics.
-    Having a good knowledge of scales work in ggplot2 will be a big advantage in
+    Having a good knowledge of scales work in ggplot2 will be a big advantage in customing SVG appearing in plots.

 ## Installation